petrvanblokland/DesignDesignSpace/Site.md

 Yet, for the development of skills, such an approach is essential.

-*Design Design Space* offers that environment.
+*DesignDesign.Space* offers that environment.
 To study a specific topic for a defined period of time.
 Formulating challenges, feed back techniques and design methods that are customized for your development.

 ### Tuition
 Tuition needs to be payed before the training starts.